-Introduction to EIB140RC Smoke/Heat Alarms
+Introduction to EIB160e Smoke/Heat Alarms

-The EIB140RC series is supplied with an Easi-Fit base that allows very quick and simple installation of the Smoke Alarm, combined with simple detector head removal and replacement.
+The EIB160e series is supplied with an Easi-Fit base that allows very quick and simple installation of the Smoke Alarm, combined with simple detector head removal and replacement.
 The Easi-Fit base automatically connects both mains power and battery as the detector head slides on to the Easi-Fit base.

 Up to 12 Smoke/Heat Alarms can be interconnected so that when one senses fire all the units alarm.
+(More Alarms can be interconnected.
+Please contact your local distributor for more information.)

-Interconnection can be achieved by hardwire or through a RadioLINK Base, the EIB168RC.
+Interconnection can be achieved by hardwire or through a modular RF module, the EIB100MRF, which can be inserted into the base of the Alarm.